 EMIL diversified into coal mining business following the Government of India’s decision to invite private participation to bridge the deficit in coal production.
 EMIL became the first MDO in India when it was awarded the Bhubaneswari open cast project, now the largest coal mine, under Mahanadi Coalfields Ltd. (MCL) in Odisha.

 EMIL is the lead partner in the consortium operating the Bhubaneswari Coal Mines Ltd (BCML).
 Operations commenced in November 2011.
-Since then, it a history in making.
+Since then, it is a history in making.
 Year after year BCML has surpassed the targets given by MCL.
 In the very first full year of operation, it produced 11.44 Mn Te of coal and considered as the fastest ramp up of coal production in Indian coal mining history.
 Year on year, BCML has grown its coal production and achieved the peak rated capacity one year before its schedule.
 Contractually, it is expected to produce 269.5 MnTe of coal over 15 years.
 Its contribution in the growth of MCL both volume-wise and profit-wise has been applauded by both MCL authorities as well as entire coal mining fraternity.
 The stellar performance of BCML Year-wise Coal production as depicted in graph:

 BCML’s operations have resulted in higher realisation of coal, hassle free environment for managing operation, optimal time utilization and greater emphasis on environment and safety.